jearlcalkins/IP-latencies-2D-view/README.md

 /14 262144 IPs - 16384x16384
 ...

-I don't know how-well the application and matplotlib will perform on larger subnet ping datasets, like a /8.
+I don't know how-well the application and matplotlib module will perform on larger subnet ping datasets, like a /8.

 The following is a snippet, from a raw CSV ping stat dataset